tikv/website/content/docs/3.0/faq/faq.md

 ## If a node is down, will the service be affected?
 How long?

-TiKV uses Raft to synchronize data among multiple replicas and guarantees the strong consistency of data.
-If one replica goes wrong, the other replicas can guarantee data security.
-The default number of replicas in each Region is 3.
-Based on the Raft protocol, a leader is elected in each Region, and if a single leader fails, a follower is soon elected as Region leader after a maximum of 2 * lease time (lease time is 10 seconds).
+TiKV uses Raft to synchronize data among multiple replicas (by default 3 replicas for each Region).
+If one replica goes wrong, the other replicas can guarantee data safety.
+Based on the Raft protocol, if a single leader fails as the node goes down, a follower in another node is soon elected as the Region leader after a maximum of 2 * lease time (lease time is 10 seconds).

 ## Is the Range of the Key data table divided before data access?